microsoft/fluentui/docs/react-v9/contributing/dev-env.md

 We recommend setting up the following Git configuration.
 In the command line, run:

+- `git config push.autoSetupRemote true` - Sets your local branch to push to your fork
 - `git config --global user.name "Your Name"` - set your name to appear in commits
 - `git config --global user.email "you@example.com"` - set your email to appear in commits
   - If a Microsoft employee, we prefer that you use your Microsoft email